USARDevelopment/USARDevelopment.github.io/Privacy Policy/README.md

 The Company may use your Personal Data for purposes such as:

-- **Providing and maintaining the Service**: Including monitoring usage.
 - **Account management**: Allowing access to specific functionalities.
 - **Performance of a contract**: Including development, compliance, and purchases.
 - **Communication**: Updates, notifications, and related correspondence.
-- **Marketing**: News and special offers unless you opt out.
 - **Requests management**: Handling inquiries or service requests.
-- **Business transfers**: Data may be part of assets in mergers or sales.
-- **Other purposes**: Data analysis, usage trends, and improvements to our Service.

 ---